Roman-Yarinski/Truffle-Template/README.md

-# Duch Auction smart contracts
+# < Project Name > smart contracts

-This repo will have a code of Duch Auction Smart Contracts.
+This repo will have a code of < Project Name > Smart Contracts.

 ## Overview